AdobeDocs/campaign-web.en/help/v8/content/content-locking.md

 <!--
 >[!IMPORTANT]
 >
->Content locking is an editor-level feature for authors and does not guarantee the content will remain unedited when imported or created through API.-->
+>Content locking is an editor-level feature for authors and does not guarantee the content will remain unedited when imported or created through API.
+-->

 Content locking can be applied either at the **structure** level or at the **component** level.
 Below are the main principles that apply at the structure and component level when locking content in your template: